Sudhir22sep/AddCredits/README.md

 ![](https://s3-us-west-2.amazonaws.com/app-screenshot/addmore.png)
 ![](https://s3-us-west-2.amazonaws.com/app-screenshot/added.png)

+## Workflow
+ 1)first page has 0 value initially

+ 2)second page has input field where some value is entered.i.e,30

+ 3)back navigation to first page with the publish and popup methods ,displays updated balance.

+4)second page after navigation that asks for new input value

+ 5)The updated balance is displayed with value: 30+50=80

 ## Using this project

 We recommend using the [Ionic CLI](https://github.com/driftyco/ionic-cli) to create new Ionic projects that are based on this project but use a ready-made starter template.